SoleoDev/iOS-LocalSearch-DEMOAPP/README.md

 Download your API keys for:
 Soleo API developer.soleo.com

+*Banches
+master branch is for the File Base SDK demo.
+Framework_Demo branch is for the Framework SDK demo.

 * Configuration
 Search for APIKEY and replace with your keys.
 Compile and test...